wemulate/wemulate/docs/index.rst

 WEmulate a modern WAN Emulator
 ====================================

-:WEmulate: is a simple and modern WAN emulator, developed to fullfill the needs of students and network engineers.
+WEmulate is a simple and modern WAN emulator, developed to fullfill the needs of students and network engineers.

 The User Guide
 --------------